komali2/blog/content/posts/taipei-in-2019/index.md

 that I had never seen it not have a line around the block when they installed it 2014.
 Also, outside a closed Nike dealer, an *extremely* long line of the most various ages I'd ever seen.
 Half the line was the expected millennial in street clothes, the other was octogenarian or older.
+Later, we found this was because people would hire the old folks to stand in line for them, so they could get a shot and buying fresh sneaker drops.

+We also saw this butt guy:

+{{< img src="butt_guy.jpg" alt="Butt guy statue with me in front" >}}

+For the first time in my life I actually went to the top of Taipei 101.
+I had never done it when I lived in Taiwan, probably because it seemed too touristy, and a waste of money.
+Had pretty fantastic views, though, so I guess I missed out.
+There's also a great informational section surrounding the massive ball at the top of Taipei 101 that helps stabilize it during strong winds (such as during a typhoon) or during earthquakes.

+{{< img src="taipei101_view.jpg" alt="View of Taipei from Taipei 101" >}}

+They also had an exhibit on indigenous Taiwanese culture, with this dope ass dress featured from an indigenous artist. (hugo has rotated the image for some reason and I am too lazy to fix it for now.)

+{{< img src="cooldress.jpg" alt="Mannequin wearing dope indigenous dress." >}}

+While at the top of Taipei 101, we met a really cool older couple that took our picture for us, Bruce and Donna.
+They were working a job in Osaka, their first time every living out of the country, and they had taken the job right on the edge of retirement.
+They had really cool perspectives on life, having already gone through pretty much all there is to do (kids, jobs, travel) except for retirement.
+We spent the night getting dinner and drinks with them, having a really good time.

+At the end of the night, we wandered back to the hotel, as always on the hunt for late night snacks.
+This night we found a vending machine for these amazing little circle cake things that Tammy and I
+love:

+{{< img src="cakevending.jpg" alt="Cake vending machine in MRT Station." >}}

+The cake even came out cold :D

+This post is getting longer than I realized, so I'm going to split the trip up into bite sized pieces.
+When the next one is up, I'll drop a link to it below.